abizermamnoon/weather-wrangle/FinalProject.md

 Western part of the US tend to have the least amount of precipitation.

 \#The code below depicts a map of the US and its average wind speed in 2016.
-Each US state in the map is colored with a shade of blue that represents wind speed.
-The higher the number, the darker the shade of blue the state will be.
+Each US state in the map is colored with a shade of purple that represents wind speed.
+The higher the number, the darker the shade of purple the state will be.
 ![](FinalProject_files/figure-gfm/unnamed-chunk-9-1.png)<!-- --> States
 around Arkansas tend to have lower wind speeds.
 The place with the most wind speed is Wyioming.